 The nomination packages can be downloaded at https://cpac-canada.ca/awards/.

-The winning nominees will be notified in early October 2022.
+The winning nominees will be notified by late October 2023.

 The awards will be presented at the CPAC Annual Gala on Sunday, December 3, 2023, at Hilton Toronto/Markham Suites Conference Centre & Spa.